 The classic triad of symptoms and signs: headache, palpitations and sweating.
-This symptom complex has a high specificity and sensitivity (>90%) for the diagnosis of Pheochromocytomas.
+This symptom complex has a high specificity and sensitivity (>90%) for the diagnosis of Pheochromocytomas (Woltering et al).
 The figure is much lower in individual symptom presentations (palpitations 50%, sweating 30%, headaches 20%).
 In addition to correctly diagnosing from these symptoms, Pheochromocytomas may also be found incidentally during a surgical procedure even after a diagnosis of an ‘adrenal incidentaloma’

-Scans.
+- Scans.
 Other than the usual range of scanners, ultrasound, CT/MRI, all of which may be used to find evidence of something, the other scan of note is called MIBG.
-This is a nuclear scan similar in concept to the Octreotide Scan given to many NET patients (in fact some Pheo patients my get an Octreotide scan if they have somatostatin receptors).
-The key differences with MIBG is the liquid radioactive material mix which is called iodine-123-meta-iodobenzylguanidine or 131-meta-iodobenzylguanidine (this is where the acronym MIBG originates).
+This is a nuclear scan similar in concept to the Octreotide Scan given to many NET patients (in fact some Pheo patients may get an Octreotide scan if they have somatostatin receptors).
+The key difference with MIBG is the liquid radioactive material mix which is called iodine-123-meta-iodobenzylguanidine or 131-meta-iodobenzylguanidine (this is where the acronym MIBG originates).
 Together with the markers above, the results will drive treatment.
-Depending on availability, the latest PET scans may also be available potentially offering greater detail and accuracy i.e. 18F-FDOPA, 18F-FDG and Ga68.
+Depending on availability, the latest PET scans may also be available potentially offering greater detail and accuracy i.e. 18F-FDOPA, 18F-FDG, and Ga68.
 Read more on scans here.

 Additional Factors and Considerations

 - This is an awareness post so I’m not covering treatment options in any detail except to say that surgery if often used to remove as much tumour as possible.
 Somatostatin Analogues may also be used in certain scenarios in addition to other hormone suppression or symptom-controlling drugs.

-- Many Pheochromocytoma patients will also be affected by Multiple Endocrine Neoplasia (MEN), in particular MEN2 (there are some wide-ranging percentage figures online for this aspect).
+- Many Pheochromocytoma patients will also be affected by Multiple Endocrine Neoplasia (MEN), in particular, MEN2 (there are some wide-ranging percentage figures online for this aspect).
 There can also be an association with Von Hippel-Lindau (VHL) syndrome and less commonly with Neurofibromatosis type 1.

-Pheochromocytomas are very complex involving many of the challenges found in the more abundant and common types of NETs.
+Pheochromocytomas and Paragangliomas are very complex involving many of the challenges found in the more abundant and common types of NETs.
 To underscore this statement, please see this case study where one patient was misdiagnosed with psychiatric problems for 13 years before being correctly diagnosed with metastatic Pheochromocytoma.

-This is an extremely basic overview offered as an awareness message about the lesser known types of NETs.
+This is an extremely basic overview offered as an awareness message about the lesser-known types of NETs.
 I refer you to my disclaimer.
 If you wish to learn more about Pheochromocytomas and Paragangliomas, check out the links below.